Note: This article was updated in April 2021 to include additional information.

 - Put together a list of questions you may have, raise them with your doctor, and write down the answers provided for each one.
 Find out next steps if a follow-up appointment has to be scheduled, or if there’s an urgent need for an in-person visit.

 If you or a family member is undergoing food oral immunotherapy, contact your doctor for guidance on how to manage the dosing schedule and other aspects of the treatment.
 Your physician may advise to stay on the current dose and not do any dose increases during this time.

 If I have an anaphylactic reaction and use my epinephrine auto-injector, should I still call 911 and go to the emergency department (ED)?

 This is an important question, one which requires an answer from your physician who is familiar with you and your medical history.
 Normally, a dose of epinephrine is given, 911 or the emergency service in your area is called, and you would go to the hospital.

 To reduce the burden on EDs and to reduce the spread of the virus, national allergy societies have suggested that allergists could advise that in some cases, food-related allergic reactions could be managed without going to the ED.
 Such an approach would only be considered for people whose symptoms immediately and completely resolve after one dose of epinephrine.
-This means the resolution occurs within the five-minute window of time before a second dose is given to address a lack of improvement in symptoms.
+This means the person is completely better within five minutes after receiving their epinephrine auto-injector.
 If not, calling 911 and a trip to the ED is warranted.

 To determine if temporarily changing the management advice for food allergic reactions is right for you, please discuss with your physician prior to a reaction.